liquifusion/cfwheels-exception-render/README.md

 To uninstall this plugin, simply delete the `/plugins/ExceptionRender-0.X.zip` file and reload your application.

+## Building the plugin release

+Follow these steps:

+1. Update `build.sh` to have the correct version number for the release.
+2. Run `sh build.sh`

+The zip file should appear containing a releaseable CFWheels plugin named `ExceptionRender-[VERSION].zip`.

 ## Credits

 This plugin was created by [James Gibson][1].
 It is now maintained by [Chris Peters][2] with